Vombato/pyRepBot/README.md

 ### **Add Admin**

-`/AddAdmin`  as a reply to the user's message
+`/addAdmin`  as a reply to the user's message

+### **Close Monthly Leaderboard

+`/resetClassifica` prints and tags every member in the leaderboard and then resets everything.

 ---
 # WORK IN PROGRESS